ApimorLabs/Thinkrchive-Multiplatform/README.md

 - Add more Tests (Unit Tests, UI Tests, Integration Tests)
 - Add more features
-- Make a Compose for Desktop version
+- Support for more platform
-- Adapt project to KMM
+- Fully switch to MVI

 ## 🙇 Credits

-- Special thanks to [@theapache64](https://github.com/theapache64) for [Retrosheet](https://github.com/theapache64/retrosheet) and [readgen](https://github.com/theapache64/readgen)
+- Special thanks to [@theapache64](https://github.com/theapache64) for [readgen](https://github.com/theapache64/readgen)
 - Thanks to all amazing people at Twitter for inspiring me to continue the development of this project.

 ## 🤝 Contributing